Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Introduction

+Here a restricted log-exp-analytic function $f:X \to \mathbb{R}, (t,x) \mapsto f(t,x),$ in $x$ where $X \subset \mathbb{R}^n \times \mathbb{R}^m$ is definable such that $X_t$ is open for $t \in \mathbb{R}^n$ is piecewise given by compositions of globally subanalytic functions, the global logarithm and exponentials of locally bounded functions $g:X \to \mathbb{R}, (t,x) \mapsto g(t,x),$ in $x$ (where $g$ is locally bounded in $x$ if $g_t$ is locally bounded for every $t \in \mathbb{R}^n$).\\ However, obtaining a parametric version for unary functions requires a rather sophisticated setup.
+One needs definability results of special parameterized integrals (similar as in Kaiser~\cite{17} for the globally subanalytic case), several results about the asymptotical behavior of restricted log-exp-analytically prepared functions to establish restricted log-exp-analyticity of the constructed holomorphic extension and methods from complex analysis.\\

-\vs{0.3cm} This paper is organized as follows.
-After a short introduction in o-minimality (compare with Section 1) we introduce in Section 2 global complexification and give examples.
-In Section 3 we pick up the definition of log-analytic functions, the exponential number and restricted log-exp-analytic functions from $\cite{26}$.
-Section 4 is about a preparation theorem for definable functions from \cite{25} and for restricted log-exp-analytic functions from \cite{26}.
-Section 5 is devoted to the proofs of Theorem A and Theorem B.
+This paper is organized as follows.
+After a short introduction in o-minimality (see Section 1) we introduce global complexification in Section 2 and give examples.
+In Section 3 we pick up the definition of log-analytic functions, the exponential number and restricted log-exp-analytic functions from~\cite{28}.
+Section 4 is about a preparation theorem for definable functions from~\cite{27} and for restricted log-exp-analytic functions from~\cite{28}.
+In Section~5 we construct a holomorphic extension of a parametric family of restricted log-exp-analytically prepared one variable functions and investigate their asymptotical behavior under taking definable curves in Section~6.
+Then we establish a further preparation theorem (Section~7) to obtain the desired result on integration (Section~8).
+Finally, Section~9 contains the proof of our main results. \\